Liedo/Liedo.github.io/pages/notation.md

 expectations given by the parameter vector $$ \theta $$ .

 In forecasting comparisons involving competing forecasts resulting from the same information set, the subindex $i$ will be removed because it does not play a role.
-We will first test the following hypothesis involving forecast errors:
+One could test the following hypothesis involving forecast errors:

 |   Test	|Null   	|
 |---	|---	|